 Setting the Tone

 A systematic approach is essential to strategic fundraising efforts.
-Starting with the CEO or executive director, other leadership and board chair members, the launching of any soliciting donations campaign must be comprehensive with clear goals and strategy in order to be successful.
+Starting with the CEO/Executive Director and other leadership and board chair members, the launching of any soliciting donations campaign must be comprehensive with clear goals and strategy in order to be successful.
 A written strategic plan is essential.
 This plan must also include the precise messaging that all members will utilize to generate a cohesive and consistent effort.

 The organizational culture itself must embrace fundraising.
 Passion for the work is not enough.
 Assuming that foundations will clamor to support you is misguided.
 Ensure your mission is clear in all efforts: meetings, materials, decision making, and fundraising strategies.
 The leadership must set forth a culture of purposeful fundraising that is rewarding and easy to support.
 It should be presented in a fashion that invokes the passion of the entire organization to feel honored and privileged to partake in this endeavor (fundraising and the organization’s mission).
 If fundraising is seen as a chore, the results will be lackluster at best.